ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 }
 ```

 Now, close and reopen PowerShell, then press `Ctrl+Shift+D` (D for Duplicate) in PowerShell to to open a new tab in the same directory as the current tab.

-### Tell Vim About PowerShell
+### tell vim about PowerShell

 Start PowerShell (`winkey-x` then `i`), open Vim inside PowerShell, then add this to `~vimfiles\vimrc`.